-In the future, can you just say, “Wow, you’re a real idiot, aren’t you!”
+In the future, can you say, “Wow, you’re a real idiot, aren’t you!”
 Which, if you don’t know, is how that comment comes across.
-A better reply, “Sounds great!
+A better reply is, “Sounds great!
 Have a wonderful time!”

 No worries, we’re not offended.
 Plus, I’ve made those types of ridiculous comments for decades.

 It turns out that Disney does a pretty good job with crowds.
 Imagine that?
-With the new MaxPass app we were able to go on everything we wanted to with very little waiting.
+With the new MaxPass app, we could go on everything we wanted with little waiting.

 The Big Thing We Learned.

-The big lesson learned this year was this: Henceforth, we shall spend all coming Christmas holidays at home!
+The big lesson learned this year was that we should spend all the coming Christmas holidays at home!

-Home is the place to be, at least for us, on Christmas.
+Home is the place to be on Christmas, at least for us.